Csabix/Juliagebra/README.md

 8. Once done, create a User accessible (exported) constructor function in [constructors.jl](src/constructors.jl).
 9. Create usage examples in [examples/](examples/).

+## Package commands

-For adding or removing packages Juliagebra depends on, run theese commands while you're cd-d into the root of this project:
+For adding or removing packages Juliagebra depends on, run theese commands while you're cd-d into the root of this project, but try to keep the versions of the packages as free as possible in the [Project.toml](Project.toml) file.

-Add Dependent Packages:
+### Add Dependent Packages:
 ```
 julia
 ]